shiurim are dedicated in memory of Israel Koschitzky zt"l, whose

 not unique to eirussin in its nature and its application is therefore very

-to the content of the new status it establishes.
-Here, the da'at, the willful decision to
+specifically to the content of the new status it establishes.
+Here, the da'at, the willful

-establish the new state, naturally stems from the ma'aseh kinyan, which is a
+decision to establish the new state, naturally stems from the ma'aseh kinyan,

 We set the stage, the framework, and this in turn stimulates the gemirut